 3. Paint The Dark Blue Sky

 You’ll need a 1″ flat brush and dark blue!
-I used “Too Blue” from Apple Barrel or Primary Blue/ Phthalo Blue from Liquitex BASICS.
+I used “Too Blue” from Apple Barrel or Phthalo Blue from Liquitex BASICS.
 Basically paint the rest of the area in with the Phthalo Blue making sure you are still going in a circle form around the moon.
 Blend that dark blue in with the purple.

 4. Splatter Some Stars

 You will need a 1″ flat brush or tooth brush and white paint!
 Splatter the white paint onto the canvas to create stars.